gaomingqi/VOS-Review/README.md

 ### :star2: [Awesome VOS Works](https://github.com/gaomingqi/awesome-video-object-segmentation) :star2:

-This repo also collects [VOS papers and datasets](https://github.com/gaomingqi/awesome-video-object-segmentation) proposed after the review and will continuously update the list.
+We also collect [VOS papers and datasets](https://github.com/gaomingqi/awesome-video-object-segmentation) proposed after the review and will continuously update the list.

 If you find our review and repository useful for your research, please consider citing the paper: